rhayes777/PyAutoFit/docs/howtofit/chapter_1_introduction/index.rst

 In chapter 1, we'll introduce you to the **PyAutoFit** API and describe how to set up your own software project to use **PyAutoFit**.

+A number of the notebooks require a *non-linear search* to be performed, which can lead the auto-generation of the **HowToFit** readthedocs pages to crash.
+For this reason, all cells which perform a *non-linear search* or use its result are commented out.
+We advise if you want to read through the **HowToFit** lectures in full that you download the autofit_workspace and run them from there (where these comments are removed).

 The chapter contains the following tutorials:

 `Tutorial 1: Model Mapping <https://pyautofit.readthedocs.io/en/latest/howtofit/chapter_1_introduction/tutorial_1_model_mapping.html>`_